mediaprophet/simpleledger.github.io/docs/specs/slp-token-type-1.md

 <sup>1.
 The Lokad identifier is registered as the number 0x504c53 (which, when encoded in the 4-byte little-endian format expected for Lokad IDs, gives the ascii string 'SLP\x00').
 Inquiries and additional information about the Lokad system of OP_RETURN protocol identifiers can be found at [https://github.com/Lokad/Terab](https://github.com/Lokad/Terab) maintained by Joannes Vermorel.</sup>

 <sup>2.
-SLP does not impose any restrictions on BCH output amounts.
-Typically however the OP_RETURN output would have 0 BCH (as any BCH sent would be burned), and outputs receiving tokens / mint batons would be sent only the minimal 'dust' amount of 0.00000546 BCH.</sup>
+SLP does not impose any restrictions on XEC output amounts.
+Typically however the OP_RETURN output would have 0 XEC (as any XEC sent would be burned), and outputs receiving tokens / mint batons would be sent only the minimal 'dust' amount of 0.00000546 XEC.</sup>

 ### MINT - Extended Minting Transaction
 #### (used with "baton" to increase supply)